About Work Experience Contact

 Original LuxR site

-Redesigned - unified platformAfter
+Redesigned unified platformAfter

-Redesigned Hunza + LuxR
+Redesigned Hunza and LuxR unified platform

 06

-Product page - specs surfaced, trust rebuilt.
+Product page: specs surfaced, trust rebuilt.

 Original product pageBefore